Arakan Army: 2019–2020 war with the Tatmadaw

 On 9 March 2019, around 60 AA insurgents launched an evening attack on Yoe-ta-yoke Police Station.
-According to a leaked combat report, nine policemen were killed, two were injured, and a dozen weapons, including 10 BA-63 assault rifles, were stolen by the attackers.
+According to a leaked combat report, nine policemen were killed, two were injured, and a dozen weapons, including 10 BA-63 battle rifles, were stolen by the attackers.
 On the same day, AA insurgents managed to conquer the front line commanding post of Rakhine State's Gwa Township-based No. 563 Light Infantry Battalion under the supervision of Light Infantry Division No. 5.
-According to a press release by the Arakan Army, 11 personnel, including four military engineers, were captured and 16 backhoe excavators, one Toyota car, a dump truck, and 60 mm and 80 mm mortars were confiscated.
-In April, around 200 AA insurgents attacked the No. 31 Police Security Unit at 10 pm.
-The Tatmadaw retaliated with fighter jets, bombing AA positions until 6 am the next day.
+According to a press release by the Arakan Army, 11 personnel, including four military engineers, were captured and 16 backhoe excavators, a car, a dump truck, and 60 mm and 80 mm mortars were confiscated.
+In April, around 200 AA insurgents attacked the No. 31 Police Security Unit at 10 p.m.
+The Tatmadaw retaliated with fighter jets, bombing AA positions until 6 a.m. the next day.

 On 22 September, fighting broke out near Taunggyi Village in Myebon Township, as the ceasefire expired.
-In October, AA soldiers captured a ferry on the Mayu River between Sittwe to Buthidaung Township and abducted a group 58 passengers, which included soldiers, police officers and government workers.
-A rescue attempt by the Tatmadaw using a helicopter resulted in exchange of gunfire, killing several of the hostages.
+In October, AA soldiers captured a ferry on the Mayu River between Sittwe and Buthidaung Township and abducted a group of 58 passengers, which included soldiers, police officers and government workers.
+A rescue attempt by the Tatmadaw using a helicopter resulted in an exchange of gunfire, killing several of the hostages.

 On 6 February 2020, the Arakan Army attacked an outpost of the Tatmadaw on a bank of Kaladan River in Chin State.
 Fighting continued for weeks and peaked in the second week of March when the Arakan Army claimed it had captured 36 soldiers, including a battalion commander.
 On 19 March 2020, the Tatmadaw made a statement claiming that its forces could break the Arakan Army's siege of the outpost.

-On 26 May 2020, the Arakan Army released a statement demanding the immediate withdrawal of Burmese Government administration and Burmese armed forces from Arakan.
+On 26 May 2020, the Arakan Army released a statement demanding the immediate withdrawal of Burmese Government administration and Burmese Armed Forces from Arakan.
 In January 2019, Myanmar's Anti-Terrorism Central Committee designated Arakan Army as a terrorist group under the country's counter-terrorism law.

 AA and the central government reached a ceasefire in November 2020.
-At the time of the ceasefire, Myanmar's control had been severely eroded in central and northern Rakhine state, leaving a vacuum that the Arakan Army would fill out of the next 18 months.
-AA rolled out many public services, like COVID-19 vaccines and local administrators in northern Rakhine state.
+At the time of the ceasefire, Myanmar's control had been severely eroded in central and northern Rakhine State, leaving a vacuum that the Arakan Army would fill out of the next 18 months.
+AA rolled out many public services, like COVID-19 vaccines and local administrators in northern Rakhine State.